ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The {{site.data.keyword.cloudant_short_notm}} Standard plan is available to all paid {{site.data.keyword.cloud}} accounts, either as pay-as-you-go or subscription, and scales to meet the needs of your application.
 The Standard plan is priced based on two factors: the provisioned throughput capacity that is allocated and the amount of data that is stored in the instance.

 Pricing is pro-rated hourly with a starting provisioned throughput capacity of 100 reads/sec, 50 writes/sec, and 5 global queries/sec equal to a starting cost of USD $0.105/hour.
-You can toggle the provisioned throughput capacity up or down in increments of 100 reads/sec, 50 writes/sec, and 5 global queries/sec using the user interface or API.
-Costs are calculated for the provisioned throughput capacity that is allocated and is not on the metered volume of requests.
+You can toggle the provisioned throughput capacity up or down in increments of 100 reads/sec, 50 writes/sec, and 5 global queries/sec by using the user interface or API.
+Costs are calculated for the provisioned throughput capacity that is allocated and isn't on the metered volume of requests.
 The Standard plan includes 20 GB of data storage.
-If you store more than 20 GB, you are charged a defined cost per GB per hour.
+If you store more than 20 GB, you're charged a defined cost per GB per hour.

 See the {{site.data.keyword.cloud_notm}} Pricing Calculator for pricing at different capacities and currencies, and the [pricing](/docs/Cloudant?topic=cloudant-pricing#pricing){: new_window} information for examples to estimate costs.

 ### Dedicated Hardware plan
 {: #dedicated-hardware-plan}

-An {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance is a bare metal {{site.data.keyword.cloudant_short_notm}} environment provisioned for the sole use of your {{site.data.keyword.cloudant_short_notm}} Standard plan instances.
-The {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan offers the following:
+An {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance is a bare metal {{site.data.keyword.cloudant_short_notm}} environment that is provisioned for the sole use of your {{site.data.keyword.cloudant_short_notm}} Standard plan instances.
+The {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan offers the following options:
 - An {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment that can be provisioned in any [{{site.data.keyword.IBM}} global data center](https://www.ibm.com/cloud/data-centers/){:new_window}{: external}.
 - This plan is necessary for HIPAA compliance and must be selected at provisioning time.
-- Users can choose to bring-your-own-key (BYOK) with customer-managed encryption keys with {{site.data.keyword.IBM_notm}} Key Protect for all environments provisioned January 1, 2020 or later.
+- Users can choose to bring-your-own-key (BYOK) with customer-managed encryption keys with {{site.data.keyword.IBM_notm}} Key Protect for all environments provisioned 1 January 2020 or later.
 All {{site.data.keyword.cloudant_short_notm}} runs on encrypted disks, but in order to BYOK, the Dedicated Hardware plan is required.
-BYOK encryption details have to be chosen at provisioning time and the feature is not available for already-provisioned Dedicated Hardware plan environments.
+BYOK encryption details have to be chosen at provisioning time and the feature isn't available for already-provisioned Dedicated Hardware plan environments.
-- For Dedicated Hardware environments provisioned after January 1, 2019, all Standard plan instances deployed on them include both private (internal) endpoints and public endpoints.
+- For Dedicated Hardware environments provisioned after 1 January 2019, all Standard plan instances that are deployed on them include both private (internal) endpoints and public endpoints.
 Using private endpoints allows customers to connect to an {{site.data.keyword.cloudant_short_notm}} instance through the internal {{site.data.keyword.cloud}} network to avoid upstream application traffic from going over the public network and incurring bandwidth charges.
 For more information, see [Service Endpoint documentation](https://cloud.ibm.com/docs/resources?topic=resources-service-endpoints){:new_window}{: external} for details about enabling Service Endpoints for your {{site.data.keyword.cloud}} account.
-Note that private endpoints are not available for the Dedicated Hardware plan if provisioned in an EU-managed environment.
+Private endpoints aren't available for the Dedicated Hardware plan if provisioned in an EU-managed environment.
 - Users of an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment can employ IP whitelisting by contacting support.
-IP whitelisting configuration applies to all instances running on the environment.
+IP whitelisting configuration applies to all instances that are running on the environment.

-You can provision one or more Standard plan instances on a single Dedicated Hardware environment, and the Dedicated Hardware environment expands or contracts as needed based on the throughput capacity and data that is used by the Standard plan instances.
+You can provision one or more Standard plan instances on a single Dedicated Hardware environment.
+The Dedicated Hardware environment expands or contracts as needed based on the throughput capacity and data that is used by the Standard plan instances.
 An {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance has a fixed price that is an addition to the consumption pricing of any Standard plan instances deployed on it.
-Billing is prorated daily, and there is a 1-month minimum duration to be charged for the environment.
+Billing is prorated daily, with a 1-month minimum duration charged for the environment.
 Provisioning of an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan is asynchronous and can take 5-7 business days.
 To create an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance and provision a Standard plan instance on it, follow the [Creating and leveraging an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=cloudant-creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud#creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud) tutorial.

-The Dedicated Hardware plan is not available to {{site.data.keyword.cloud_notm}} Dedicated customers.
+The Dedicated Hardware plan isn't available to {{site.data.keyword.cloud_notm}} Dedicated customers.
 The Dedicated Hardware plan is only available to {{site.data.keyword.cloud_notm}} Public customers.
 {: important}

 ## Event types